2 Chronicles 16 – Asa’s Disappointing End

 i.
 Compromise blinds us to who our true enemies are and it leads us into alliances with those whom God would rather give us victory over.

 i.
-“The Hebrew word for ‘fun to a fro’ signifieth, not to take a light view, but to search narrowly into the nature and the course of things.”
+“The Hebrew word for ‘run to and fro’ signifieth, not to take a light view, but to search narrowly into the nature and the course of things.”
 (Trapp)

 ii.
 “What an exquisite thought is suggested by the allusion to the eyes of the Lord running to and fro throughout the whole earth!
 At a glance He takes in our position; not a sorrow, trial, or temptation visits us without exciting his notice and loving sympathy.
 In all the whole wide earth there is not one spot so lonely, one heart so darkened, as to escape those eyes.”
 (Meyer)